jonhadfield/jonhadfield.github.io/index.md

 ---

-# News

-It seems there are no documents uploaded yet.
-Please upload the articles or content related to the themes you would like summarized, such as Canada's economy, the US job market, and the European financial outlook.

-# Tech News

-I can provide clean, concise summaries of news articles on various topics.
-Please go ahead and upload the articles you'd like summarized, and I will assist you with that.

 # Spurs News

-I can provide summaries of news articles grouped by a theme if you can upload the relevant documents.
+I can help summarize news articles.
+Please go ahead and upload the documents you'd like me to extract information from.